 If you use a vehicle for business, you can also deduct this usage from your tax return.
 There are two ways of calculating your vehicle use deduction: actual expense method and standard mileage rate.

 Actual expense method: You can deduct direct costs associated with using your vehicle for business when using the actual expenses method.
 The expenses include buying motor oil, fueling the car, and paying for insurance.
 However, it is essential to note that if the vehicle is also for personal use, you must calculate the actual car expenses directly related to the business.

 Standard mileage rate: With the standard mileage rate, you have to multiple the number 0f business miles you make with the per-mile rate that IRS issues for the year.
 For example, the per-mile rate for the 2022 tax year was 58.5 cents/mile.

 Retirement savings are deductible from your tax return as a self-employed individual.
 Business owners have specific retirement plans tailored for them, like the Solo 401(k) and SIMPLE IRA.
 If you contribute to either of these plans, you can include them as part of your business expenses to lower your taxable income.

 The more money you save towards your retirement, the smaller your taxable income will be and hence the lower the income taxes you pay.
-In 2022, the IRS will allow self-employed taxpayers to contribute up to $20,500 plus $6,500 in catchup for those over 50 years to the Solo 401(k) retirement savings.
+As of 2022, the IRS allows self-employed taxpayers to contribute up to $20,500 plus $6,500 in catchup for those over 50 years to the Solo 401(k) retirement savings.

 e are other business travel expenses that you are likely to incur besides those associated with using your car, and they are also deductible business expenses.